eugenia1984/english/glossary.md

 - **To ensure** means to make certain or guarantee that something happens.
 For example, `We ensure quality by checking every product` means they make sure every product is good.

+- **To handle something**: in English means to manage or deal with a situation.
+When it comes to pressure, handling pressure means dealing with stress or difficult situations in a calm and effective way.

 - **To manage** means to be in charge of or control something.
 For example, He manages a small team at work means he is responsible for overseeing the team.

 - **To meet someone's needs** means to fulfill or satisfy what someone requires or wants.
 In a project, this could mean making sure that the work done fits the client's requirements.
 For example, `Our team works hard to meet the client's needs` means the team aims to do what the client wants.
 This phrase is often used in customer service and project management.